xxbiohazrdxx/gunsmith/README.md

 ![image](https://user-images.githubusercontent.com/24279336/47389538-097e6a00-d6e3-11e8-8285-260d135801cb.png)

 ### Advanced Options
-If you set the `default_platform` setting, you can omit it in your request.
+If `default_platform` is set, you can omit your gaming platform from the request.
 `@Gunsmith MyGamertag hunter primary`

 If your Slack profile's **first name** (not username) matches your gaming platform username, you can omit it as well.